The Agents page in PushMetrics, listing every agent in the workspace

 The Tools section on the agent edit page, showing attached SQL, email, chart, Tableau, and Slack tools with their integration headers and configuration summaries

-• SQL block for the agent to run queries against your databases.
-Works with any SQL source you've connected: PostgreSQL, BigQuery, MySQL, Snowflake, Redshift, and so on.
+• SQL block so the agent can run queries against your databases.
+Works with anything you've connected: PostgreSQL, BigQuery, MySQL, Snowflake, Redshift, and the rest.

-• Tableau Viewer for exporting dashboards or images.
+• Tableau Viewer for searching workbooks and exporting views.

 • Slack for posting to channels.